mcraepv/build-a-team/README.md

 ## Installation

-Clone my repository to run CLI yourself!
+Clone my repository to run the CLI yourself!
 Make sure you have node and all the app's dependencies installed.

 ## Usage